1. Introduction and Objectives

 4.7.
 Motivation

-The architectural decisions in this system are based on the need for an agile and efficient development approach within a 10-week academic environment.
-A Node.js backend with Express was chosen to ensure greater control over business logic while maintaining scalability and ease of integration with React and MongoDB.
+The architectural decisions in this system are based on the need for an agile and efficient development approach within an academic environment of a couple of months.
+A Node.js backend with Express was chosen to ensure greater control over business logic while maintaining scalability and ease of integration with React.
+Additionally, the use of modern tools like Prometheus and Grafana was prioritized to guarantee real-time monitoring and metrics analysis, allowing proactive performance issue detection and resolution.
+The choice of cloud technologies like WikiData and Azure ensures that the system is scalable and accessible from anywhere.

 5. Building Block View